waarn/ITBCfinalProject/README.md

 2. Press Enter of click the start button to begin the game
 3. Use the Up and Down arrows to move the right side puck Up and Down

-*Is the game running slow turn up the slider on the top to increase the speed.
+*Is the game running slow?
+Turn up the slider on the top to increase the speed.

 ## Tools Used